fernandezfran/lithiation_protocol/README.md

 ## Requirements

-Python3.8+ and the required libraries:
+Python3.8+ and [MDAnalysis](https://www.mdanalysis.org/) (which also install NumPy and SciPy):

 ```
-pip install -r requirements.txt
+pip install -U MDAnalysis
 ```

 You also need a [DFTB+](https://github.com/dftbplus/dftbplus) executable and the